upb-lea/LCB-CCB-01_LEA_Control_Board/README.md

  * Flash file

 Note:
 The modified file has the `Virtual COM Port` enabled to provide UART communication.
-This is not implemented into as into the [tutorial](https://www.youtube.com/watch?v=vZaF5ckf3OQ).
+This is not implemented as in the [tutorial](https://www.youtube.com/watch?v=vZaF5ckf3OQ).
 To enable this, see the figure.
 ![](/software/01_Control_boards/virtual_com_port.png)

 ## Manufacturing the LCB